jaredpalmer/formik/website/versioned_docs/version-1.2.0/overview.md

 Let's face it, forms are really verbose in [React](https://github.com/facebook/react).
 To make matters worse, most form helpers do wayyyy too much magic and often have a significant performance cost associated with them.
-Formik is a small library that helps you with the 3 most annoying parts:
+Formik&trade; is a small library that helps you with the 3 most annoying parts:

 1. Getting values in and out of form state
 2. Validation and error messages
 3. Handling form submission

-By colocating all of the above in one place, Formik will keep things organized--making testing, refactoring, and reasoning about your forms a breeze.
+By colocating all of the above in one place, Formik&trade;will keep things organized--making testing, refactoring, and reasoning about your forms a breeze.

 ## Motivation

-I ([@jaredpalmer](https://twitter.com/jaredpalmer)) wrote Formik while building a large internal administrative dashboard with
+I ([@jaredpalmer](https://twitter.com/jaredpalmer)) wrote Formik&trade;while building a large internal administrative dashboard with
 [@eonwhite](https://twitter.com/eonwhite).
 With around ~30 unique forms, it quickly became obvious that we could benefit by standardizing not just our input components but also the way in which data flowed through our forms.